-Shop window displays for Oxford Street’s prestigious department store Selfridges and edgy Shoreditch fashion house Start London, for instance.
-Featuring original characters such as Demetri the pipe-smoking Yeti, four-horned catwalk supermodel Elspeth Frond, one-eyed modettes, the maybe very slightly demented adventurer Tippy Winkles, and a literal legion of felt beasts called Kaiju.
-Or reimaginings of such fan favourites as Marceline from Adventure Time, Floyd from the Muppet Show, and felt homages to The Beatles, all snapped up by collectors faster than you can say ‘limited edition’.
-Or collaborations with artists Gruff Rhys, Pete Fowler, Jon Burgerman and worldwide brands such as Coca-Cola.
+Her reimaginings of such fan favourites as Marceline from Adventure Time, Floyd from the Muppet Show, and felt homages to The Beatles, are snapped up by collectors faster than you can say ‘limited edition’, as are her collaborations with artists Gruff Rhys, Pete Fowler, Jon Burgerman and worldwide brands such as Coca-Cola.

 We also teamed up with Jonathan and Japanese toy producers CRAZYLABEL to create a very special vinyl figure of Felt Mistress’ mildly demonic familiar, Tippy Winkles.
 Brrrr.
 Tippy came in two colourways.
 Golden Tippy was only available bundled with Creature Couture.